Exploring 3 Architectural Approaches to Marketing Techstacks for $25m–$2b eCommerce

 In this approach, we eliminate the CDP altogether and replace it with a combination of a Data Warehouse, which serves as the central repository for customer data, and tools like Census.io which makes it easy to sync customer data from the data warehouse with standalone activation platforms such as Klaviyo, Optimizely, and others.

-That said, on paper, this approach appears to be a solid alternative—particularly if you’re opposed to adopting the Limitless Tech Stack, which we still believe is the best setup available at the time of writing.
+That said, on paper, this approach appears to be a solid alternative—particularly if you’re opposed to adopting the Consolidated Tech Stack, which we still believe is the best setup available at the time of writing.

 If you found this post valuable…